cookie777/altgorithm-data-structure-crash-course/queue.md

 ## Analysis
 What is the time complexity of following operations for Queue?
 Why?
 Since they are multiple types of queue, consider a type using **linked list**.

 ### Basics
 - enqueue (add an element to the Queue)
 - dequeue (remove and return an element from the Queue)
 - peek (return an element from the Queue)
 - size (get the size of the Queue)
 - merge two Queue

 ### Comparison
 What if we try to implement Queue with Array instead of Linked List?
-What would be a difference?
+What would be the difference?

 ## Exercise